chaitanya8262/airflow-low-latency-data-pipeline/README.md

-# airflow-low-latency-data-pipeline
+# 🚀 Airflow Low-Latency Data Pipeline

-📌Project Overview
+## 📌 Project Overview

-This project focuses on building a high-performance Apache Airflow data pipeline that reduced end-to-end data latency by 80%.
+This project demonstrates the design and implementation of a **high-performance Apache Airflow data pipeline** that achieved an **80% reduction in end-to-end data latency**.

-The pipeline was optimized using efficient DAG design, parallel task execution, and improved scheduling strategies.
+The pipeline was optimized using:
+- Efficient DAG design
+- Parallel task execution
+- Improved scheduling and retry strategies

+The solution is **scalable, fault-tolerant, and production-ready**.

+---

-🎯 Problem Statement
+## 🎯 Problem Statement

-Conventional ETL pipelines often face:
+Conventional ETL pipelines often suffer from:
-High execution latency
+- High execution latency
-Sequential task dependencies
+- Sequential task dependencies
-Inefficient DAG scheduling
+- Inefficient DAG scheduling
-Poor resource utilization
+- Poor resource utilization

+These issues delay data availability and impact downstream systems.
-The objective was to optimize the pipeline for faster data processing and reliable execution.
+The objective was to **optimize the pipeline for faster and more reliable data processing**.

+---

-🚀 Solution Approach
+## 🚀 Solution Approach

-Designed an optimized Apache Airflow DAG
+- Designed an optimized Apache Airflow DAG
-Enabled parallel execution of independent tasks Reduced unnecessary dependencies
+- Enabled **parallel execution** of independent tasks
+- Eliminated unnecessary task dependencies
-Tuned retries, scheduling, and task execution logic Improved overall pipeline efficiency
+- Tuned retries, scheduling intervals, and task execution logic
+- Improved overall pipeline efficiency and reliability

+---

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-Apache Airflow
-Python
-SQL
-ETL Concepts

-🧩 Pipeline Architechture

-Source ↓ Data Ingestion ↓ ┌───────────────┐ │ Validation │ │ Transformation│ (Parallel Execution) └───────────────┘ ↓ Data Load ↓ Target System
+- **Apache Airflow**
+- **Python**
+- **SQL**
+- **ETL & Data Engineering Concepts**

+---

-🧩 Pipeline Flow
+## 🧩 Pipeline Architecture
+Source
+↓
 Data Ingestion
+↓
+┌───────────────────────┐
+│ Data Validation │
+│ Data Transformation │ (Parallel Execution)
+└───────────────────────┘
+↓
+Data Load
+↓
+Target System

+---

+## 🧩 Pipeline Flow
+1. Data Ingestion
-Data Validation
+2. Data Validation

-Data Transformation
+3. Data Transformation

-Data Loading
+4. Data Loading

-Monitoring & Logging
+5. Monitoring & Logging

-The pipeline is scalable, fault-tolerant, and production-ready.
+The pipeline is designed for **scalability, fault tolerance, and efficient orchestration**.

+---

-📊 Dataset
+## 📊 Dataset

-Sample weather dataset was used to demonstrate pipeline optimization and workflow orchestration.
-The focus of this project is on Airflow DAG optimization and performance improvement, not on the dataset complexity.
+A **sample weather dataset** was used to demonstrate pipeline optimization and workflow orchestration.
+The primary focus of this project is on **Airflow DAG optimization and performance improvement**, not dataset complexity.

+---

-📈 Key Achievements
+## 📈 Key Achievements

-⏱️ 80% reduction in data latency
+- ⏱️ **80% reduction in data latency**
-⚡ Faster DAG execution time
+- ⚡ Faster DAG execution through parallelism
-🔄 Improved reliability and retry handling
+- 🔄 Improved reliability with optimized retry handling
-📊 Optimized task orchestration
+- 📊 Efficient and maintainable task orchestration

+---

-📂 Project Structure
+## 📂 Project Structure
+airflow-low-latency-data-pipeline/
+│
+├── dags/
+│ └── optimized_pipeline.py
+├── scripts/

-airflow-low-latency-data-pipeline/ │ ├── dags/ │ └── optimized_pipeline.py ├── scripts/ │ └── data_processing.py ├── requirements.txt └── README.md
+│ └── data_processing.py
+├── requirements.txt
+└── README.md